gcalderone/DMFit.jl/README.md

 ```julia
 result1 = fit!(model1, data)
 ```
+Note that the `fit!` function modifies the `model1` objects as follows:
+- it updates the model parameter with the best fit ones;
+- it updates the internal cache of component evaluations with those resulting from best fit parameters;
+- it updates the evaluation counter for each component (see below);

 The procedure outlined above may seem cumbersome at first, however it is key to define very complex models and to improve performances, as shown below.